mattbierner/blog.mattbierner.com/_posts/2020-04-28-sars-cov-2-auction.md

 {% include image.html file="roll-1.jpg" %}

 The genome was printed using the same paper tape machine and encoding that I used for [my attempt to print the human genome](/dna-print).
-Compared the human genome though, SARS-CoV-2 is a sneaky little bastard with only [30,000 bases](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
+Compared to the human genome though, SARS-CoV-2 is a sneaky little bastard with only [30,000 bases](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512).
 Even with a very inefficient encoding that punches one base per line, the tape is only around 250 feet long (75 meters) stretched out and 5 inches (12 cm) in diameter when rolled up. <!-- the roll is roughly one million times larger than an actual virus! -->

 So yeah, finally you can get yourself COVID-19 over the internet!
 Stick it in an airtight display case.
 Shower it in Lysol.
 Burn it.
 Whatever.
 It's for a good cause.